my-own-lawbook/server/README.md

-# MOL-Server
+# Civoris-Server
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=my-own-lawbook%3Aserver&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=my-own-lawbook%3Aserver) [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=my-own-lawbook%3Aserver&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=my-own-lawbook%3Aserver) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=my-own-lawbook%3Aserver&metric=coverage)](https://sonarcloud.io/summary/new_code?id=my-own-lawbook%3Aserver)

-This is the repository for the server-component of the MOL-Organization.
+This is the repository for the server-component of the Civoris-Organization.

 ## Features
-This server acts as the backend-component for the MOL-Clients.
+This server acts as the backend-component for the Civoris-Clients.
 As such, it takes care of the following aspects:

 - Data persistence via a SQL-Database
 - Authorization and access-management